Skip to content

 Your Child's School

 The teacher can be a great help in taking care of your child's bleeding disorder.
 Educate the teacher!
 Ask the teacher to allow your daughter to be excused to the restroom as often as necessary to change her tampon or pad.
-Let the teachers know that your daughter is not trying to get out of class but may need extra accommodation.
+Let the teachers know that your daughter is not trying to get out of class.

 Stress to your child how important it is to attend school every day.
 If your child must miss school, insist that any missed schoolwork be made up.
 Encourage your child to take part in school activities.
 They can, and should, attend physical education (PE) classes.
 Exercise will build strong muscles which can help protect the joints.
 Exercise can also help decrease cramps from periods.
 Children with severe bleeding disorders need to avoid contact sports.